Computer Science (BS)

 Description of Major

-The coursework required for this major includes an embedded collateral minor in mathematics.
+The coursework required for this major includes a collateral interdisciplinary minor.
 It is ABET/CAC accredited and is intended to be sufficient for entry to a graduate program in computer science.

 Note to prospective transfer students.
 Prospective transfer students should contact firstname.lastname@example.org (Arts & Sciences Admissions) with specific questions about admission and mapping requirements.